Waimano Falls: Everything You Need to Know About the Hike + Waterfall (2023)

-Unfortunately for us, the below picture is what we were greeted with at the end of the hike:
+Unfortunately for us, the below picture is what we were greeted with at the end of the trail back in 2022.

 The waterfall was completely dry due to the lack of rainfall.
 The little water that was in the pool was not moving at all.
 We decided not to swim here because of the fear of leptospirosis (more on this later).

-This one is totally on us for not checking the weather before hiking.
+This one was totally on us for not checking the weather before hiking.

-It was such a great disappointment as the hike here wasn’t a walk in the park.
-Regardless, we are thankful we got some good exercise and got to experience the trail.
+It was a great disappointment as the hike here wasn’t a walk in the park.
+Regardless, we were thankful for the excellent exercise and for experiencing the trail.